andreeaiosip/click-a-book/README.md

 #### Design wireframes / mock-ups:

-The home page will have images with books from different genres, a search bar to find books and review

 Click on the below links to see the wireframes or you can view them in the  [wireframes]() folder.

 #### Initial Wireframes